evref/adventofcode/README.md

-# Advent of Code 2023 in C++
+# Advent of Code 2023
-My solutions for the Advent of Code 2023 puzzles written in C++.
+Solutions for the Advent of Code 2023 puzzles written in C++.